Mayfair (District) :: Visitors' Map of London :: A-Z Maps

 Mayfair (District)Mayfair', once a popular annual event, became so notorious as to merit official closure in 1706; the area so named is now a synonym for High Class hotels especially on Park Lane and Piccadilly, and shopping on New Bond Street, Old Bond Street, Audley Streets North and South, Mount Street, Burlington Arcade and South Molton Street.
 Shepherd Market, a nucleus of narrow alleys crowded with small shops and pavement cafes, retains the character of a bygone age.
 The wealthy of the 18th century built mansions here among the fields, away from 'City' life, including Burlington House, Crewe House, and Bourdon House, while many others exist only in name.

 Of great interest are The Royal Institution, founded 1799, with its museum exploring world changing scientific discoveries. and Handel House Museum.
-The embassies and legations of many nationalities are to be found here but there are particularly strong ties for Americans, the embassy, Roosevelt Memorial and the colonial style Grosvenor Chapel of 1730, adopted by U.S. armed forces during World War II are all located here.
+The embassies and legations of many nationalities are to be found here.

-See Also: Royal Academy of Arts (Burlington House), Green Park Station (Underground), The Faraday Museum, Handel House Museum
+See Also: Green Park Station (Underground), Royal Academy of Arts (Burlington House), The Faraday Museum, Handel & Hendrix in London

 Buy a London Map

 Use this free online map of London to plan your days out and read about hundreds of places of interest.
 This map is based on our best-selling Visitors' Map of London and has been designed with tourists in mind.
 Use it to view information about London museums, art galleries, West End cinemas, theatres, concert halls, opera and ballet houses, places of interest and more.

 Download an A-Z map of London to your smartphone